Taiwolawal/Infrastructure-setup/README.md

 ## Database
 Key Notes:
 - Username and password credentials: To avoid pushing sensitive information like database username and password to gitrepo, we can make use AWS Secret Manager to store them
-- Security group: We need to setup a firewall for the database.
+- Security group: We need to setup a firewall for the database

 Setting up AWS Secret Manager to store the credentials
 - Select the type of secret you want to store and enter the values

 <img width="822" alt="image" src="https://github.com/Taiwolawal/Infrastructure-setup/assets/50557587/a20031ad-a285-4e08-8404-cd6716249390">

-- Specify the name you want to give the secret
+- Specify the name you want to give the secret (db-creds-v2)

 <img width="848" alt="image" src="https://github.com/Taiwolawal/Infrastructure-setup/assets/50557587/558281fe-e983-4c2e-9018-ba7ac9114dfd">